 III.
 Offshore Roles in Healthcare: Who Can You Outsource?

-Data entry and administrative functions are time-consuming tasks that, while crucial, do not require on-site staff.
-Offshore data entry teams can manage a variety of administrative functions, from processing patient intake forms to managing records.
-By outsourcing these roles, healthcare providers can streamline operations and reduce the workload of in-house staff.
+- Data Entry and Administrative Functions: These time-consuming tasks do not require on-site staff.
+By outsourcing data entry and administrative functions like patient intake forms, healthcare providers can streamline operations and reduce the workload of in-house staff.

 IV.
 The Philippines: A Hub for Skilled Healthcare Support Professionals